KenPainter/GenLogic/docs/10-Introduction/10-augmented-normaliztaion.md

-- Just as a relational database is non-subvertible, GenLogic is non-subvertible - calculated values cannot be overwritten so long as the application connects to the database with accounts that do not have CREATEROLE privelege.
+- Just as a relational database is non-subvertible, GenLogic is non-subvertible - calculated values cannot be overwritten so long as the application connects to the database with accounts that are not an admin role, such as:
+  - <database>_genlogic_admin
+  - database owner
+  - PostgreSQL superuser
 - Just as DDL defines tables and keys and constraints without the user needing to know how they are stored on disk, the calculated values are defined without the user needing to